Taxation in ancient Rome: Tax farming

 Tax farming is a financial management technique in which a legal contract assigns the management of a revenue source to a third party while the original holder of the revenue stream receives fixed periodic rents from the contractor.
 This practice was first developed by the Romans.
 Under their system, the Roman State reassigned the power to collect taxes to private individuals or organizations.
 These private groups paid the taxes for the area, and they used the products and money that could be garnered from the area to cover the outlay.
 Tax farmers may have been tasked with collecting as much wealth in taxes as possible, with their only limit being the local political rulers who wanted to avoid the potential negative effects of overexploitation on future revenue.
 During wartime, Publicani supplied the Roman military using their own personal resources.
 They would make profit by collecting taxes on the local populace.
 This tax would be collected by local municipal councils.
 If the council failed to fulfill the quota, a not uncommon occurrence, the fiscus would provide the publican with the uncollected quantity of wealth and place the council in debt for the expense.
 Systems of tax farming may have proliferated in ancient Rome due to benefits it provided to the aristocracy of the ancient Roman world, who were not subject to the same high levels of taxation as the rest of the populace.

 By the time of the Roman Empire these private people or groups had become known as the publicani.
 Although Augustus limited the power of the publicani significantly, the Roman government assumed control of farming indirect taxes under the Flavian dynasty.
 By Trajan's reign they controlled the collection of all vectigalia in all regions except Syria, Egypt and Judea.

 According to the classicists Roscoe Pulliam and Keith Hopkins, the prevalence of self-assessment in the administration of Roman taxation may have created discrepancies between the quantity of funds levied by tax collectors and the finances that reached the Imperial treasury.
-They note that, despite numerous reports of inordinately high tax rates, the expenditure of the Roman government was likely relatively small compared to a modern state: Rome provided little funding for welfare services or local administration, with no funds dedicated to institutions such as public education.
-This analysis is favored by Keith Hopkins, who estimated that Roman taxes likely constituted—on average—around 5-7% of the GDP of the empire, who also suggests that this may have originated from a lack of significant public services offered to governed regions.
+They note that, despite the tax rates being high for the time and widely decried at the time, the expenditure of the Roman government was likely relatively small compared to a modern state: Rome provided little funding for welfare services or local administration, with no funds dedicated to institutions such as public education.
+This analysis is favored by Keith Hopkins, who estimated that Roman taxes likely constituted—on average—around 5-7% of the GDP of the empire.
 Hopkins proposes that Roman involvement in provincial administration may have been restricted to the provision of military defense, limited law enforcement, and minor investments in local infrastructure.
 Pulliam and Hopkins attribute this phenomenon to the contracted tax collectors in the Roman empire: Local leaders, who were often wealthy and influential landowners, may have chosen to levy higher taxes on less powerful individuals of lower strata and to minimize the burden imposed upon themselves.